-The University of Pennsylvania Graduate Certificate in Interdisciplinary Studies in Global Human Rights provides you with an enriched perspective of the core international human rights documents, treaties, and mechanisms through cross-disciplinary and flexible coursework.
+The University of Pennsylvania Graduate Certificate in Interdisciplinary Studies in Global Human Rights provides you with an enriched perspective on the core international human rights documents, treaties, and mechanisms through cross-disciplinary and flexible coursework.

 This certificate is ideal for advanced students in a variety of fields, as well as for teachers, researchers, the service professions, and law enforcement, military, public health, and governmental personnel.

 About the Certificate